songlarknet/pipit/readme.md

 This is the supplementary material for our paper submission.
 It is based on an anonymised version of our git repository.
-We intend to submit a Docker image for the artefact submission deadline next week (Jan 23); if you run into any issues running this, consider trying the Docker image.

 Pipit is an embedded language for implementing and verifying *reactive systems*, such as the anti-lock braking system in a car, or the  [system that fills the water reservoir of your coffee machine (REDACTED)](REDACTED).
 Pipit is a research project and is in the early stages of development.